dsccommunity/ActiveDirectoryDsc/Tests/README.md

 used to create the one or more servers to run tests on.

 >**Note:** All these steps are expected to be run in the same elevated
 >PowerShell prompt.
-It also expect that you have downloaded the appropriate
+It also expects that you have downloaded the appropriate
 >installation media, for example from [Windows Server Evaluations](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019)
 >or the [direct link to the ISO](https://software-download.microsoft.com/download/pr/17763.737.190906-2324.rs5_release_svc_refresh_SERVER_EVAL_x64FRE_en-us_1.iso).

 <!-- markdownlint-disable MD031 - Fenced code blocks should be surrounded by blank lines -->
 1. Create a Hyper-VM (Generation 2).
-In an elevated PowerShell prompt run this.
+In an elevated PowerShell prompt run
+   this:
    ```powershell
    $windowsServerIsoPath = 'C:\_images\17763.737.190906-2324.rs5_release_svc_refresh_SERVER_EVAL_x64FRE_en-us.iso'
    if (-not (Test-Path -Path $windowsServerIsoPath))